What does Northcoders do?

 What happens after I apply?

-Paying for the bootcamps
+Paying for our coding bootcamps

 What are the fees?

-Do you offer scholarships?
+Do you offer other finance options?